 COVID19 may have changed your practice, but the complexities of litigation and running a successful injury practice remain the same.

 Join us for topics that will include evidentiary and procedural instruction for handling a variety of injury cases, such as automobile accidents, premises liability and catastrophic injuries, and also practical and ethical standards for operating a personal injury firm after the pandemic.

-The Practice of Law Post-Pandemic, Part One: Civil Jury Trials – Lessons Learned, The Way We Were and Where We Will Be
+The Practice of Law During The COVID-19 Pandemic, Part One: Civil Jury Trials – Lessons Learned, Where We Are and Where We are Going

 Hear perspectives from Trial Judges and Trial Lawyers who are on the front line of civil case management and trials during the pandemic.